mort-sh/docs/documentation/Svelte5.md

 <input bind:value={message} />
 ```

+On updates, a stack trace will be printed, making it easy to find the origin of a state change (unless you're in the playground, due to technical limitations).

 ## $inspect(...).with

 `$inspect` returns a property `with`, which you can invoke with a callback, which will then be invoked instead of `console.log`.
 The first argument to the callback is either `"init"` or `"update"`; subsequent arguments are the values passed to `$inspect` ([demo](/REMOVED)):